Sukshan/Password-Generator/README.md

+To run the program, clone the repo in your local system.
+Open the terminal window in current folder.
+First type 'cd Executable' and then 'java Main' into your terminal.

+Functionalities

 1. Generating a Password:
 	The user answers with "Yes" or "No" to questions about using uppercase letters, lowercase letters, numbers, or symbols.
 	The user then enters the desired length of the password.